initdg/initdg.github.io/index.md

 ## Introduction

-My name is **initdg** (_dev_).
+My name is **initdg** (or _dev_ for short).
 New to the world of computer science, my aim is to explore the possibilities available to me through this formidable enigma known as the web.
 I hope to progress through my self-study of java and exploration of machine learning in the near future.

 What exactly is Computer Science?
 [Here](https://en.wikipedia.org/wiki/Computer_science) is an answer by some of my fellow internet folk: